-If you think your child is starting to not need naps every day, put them in their cribs or beds anyway.
+If you think your child is starting to not need naps every day, put them in their bed anyway.

 ➡️ If you think they don’t need a nap and stop putting them down for this altogether, this is a recipe for overtiredness.
 Even if they don’t fall asleep, they’ll have quiet and rest.

-Wake Them Up If They Fall Asleep Later
+Wake Your 3 Year Old Up If They Fall Asleep Later

 ➡️ They may lie in bed awake at night for a while, singing, talking, etc. and not falling straight asleep.
 This is normal as they are transitioning into a new sleep schedule, and that’s okay.